jangelcode/NBASeasonTrackerDup/README.md

-# NBAWebApp
+# NBA Season Tracker

 Welcome to NBAWebApp, a Flask-based web application designed for NBA enthusiasts.
-This app provides real-time information and statistics for NBA teams, along with features like playoff status checks, next game schedules, team rankings, and a playoff outcome simulator.
+This app provides real-time information and statistics for NBA teams, along with features like playoff status checks, next game schedules, team rankings, and a weighted championship simulator.

 ## Features